justinolcott/Ski-Challenge-Website/README.md

 - You can buy domain names through Amazon. .link and .click are the cheapest, but .click has no privacy protection
 - You can connect that to an IP through Route 53 - Hosted Zones
     - add two records (one blank, one with *) to direct all subdomains to the main page.

+### Web Servers
+- Web service gateways
+  - To resolve this we introduce a service gateway, or sometimes called a reverse proxy, that is itself a simple web service that listens on the common HTTP port 443.
+The gateway then looks at the request and maps it to the other services running on a different ports.
+- Microservices
+  - Web services that provide a single functional purpose are referred to as microservices.
+By partitioning functionality into small logical chucks, you can develop and manage them independently from other functionality in a larger system.
+- Serverless
+  - The idea of microservices naturally evolved into the world of serverless functionality where the server is conceptually removed from the architecture and you just write a function that speaks HTTP.

 ### HTTPS, TLS, and certificates
 - With Caddy, it was really easy to enable https